kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - He is also given a special mention of honor!
 - Perhaps we are seeing here what happens when the leaders of a culture completely lost to porn and violence against women and children start feeling a little nervous, or is it just ironic timing.
-- I do still wonder if the Vidal Sastre Sanchez Hornero character is one of the other men in this picture.
+- I still wonder if the Vidal Sastre Sanchez Hornero character is one of the other men in this picture.
 - Regardless, I do wonder what this poor man I loved so intensely is thinking at this moment.
 - Surely the stress must be excruciating.